ccfontes/eg/README.md

 ```

 ## Roadmap
-  1. Add optional `=>` as in/out separator for readability between examples that are asymmetrical in length
+  1. Able to focus on some tests using metadata
+  2. Support literal testing
-  2. Spec API macros `eg` and `ge`
+  3. Spec API macros `eg` and `ge`
-  3. Test against ClojureScript JS
+  4. Test against ClojureScript JS
-  4. Create API to access example data for i.e. tool use
+  5. Create API to access example data for i.e. tool use
-  5. Document dev flow using clipboard
+  6. Document dev flow using clipboard
+  7. Create focus of test partial example using don't care generator(s) for the rest
-  6. reduce clojure and clojurescript requirements
+  8. Reduce clojure and clojurescript requirements
-  7. Create extension interface for expected form

 ## Run eg's own tests
 Run tests expected to pass, targeting Clojure: